csce585-mlsystems/cae_cylinder/README.md

 ## References
 - Basilisk CFD Solver: [basilisk.fr](http://basilisk.fr)
 - Hasegawa, K., et al. (2020).
 CNN-LSTM Based Reduced Order Modeling.
-- Bank, D., et al. (2020).
-Autoencoders.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
-Special thanks to the University of South Carolina's Computational Thermo-Fluid Laboratory for supporting this work.
+Special thanks to the University of South Carolina's Computational Thermo-Fluid Laboratory and Dr. Pooyan Jamshidi for supporting this work.